Azure/azure-sdk-for-c/sdk/samples/iot/hub/linux/how_to_iot_hub_samples_linux.md

     On the Azure Portal,
     - Go to your Azure IoT hub page.
     - Click on "IoT devices" under "Explorers".
-    - From the list of devices, click on your device (created on step Z).
+    - From the list of devices, click on your device (created on step 6).
     - Click on "Direct Method".
       ![Methods](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot/resources/embc_samples_04_methods.png)
     - On "Method Name", type "ping" (the sample expects the name "ping").